therealsras/MiniStarter/README.md

 ## Goals

-- The goal of this repository is to previde feature rich and production ready for any project with simple and less code in mind.
-The MVC architecture will be extensively used for both backend and client project.
+- The goal of this repository is to provide feature-rich production ready for any project with simple and less code in mind.
+The MVC architecture will be extensively used for both backend and client projects.
-- This project will be great resources for beginner to intermediate programmer in Asp.Net, Angular and Flutter.
+- This project will be a great resource for beginner to intermediate Asp.Net, Angular and Flutter programmers.

 ## Features

-- [x] Built on .NET 7.0
+- [x] Built on .NET 8.0
-- [x] API and Client Project Seperation
+- [x] API and Client Project Separation
-- [x] Entitiy Framework Core
+- [x] Entity Framework Core
 - [x] Simplified Project and Folder Structure based on MVC architecture
-- [x] Supports MSSQL or PosgreSQL (support heroku deploy via github action)
+- [x] Supports MSSQL or PostgreSQL (support Heroku deploy via GitHub action)
 - [x] JSON Localization
 - [x] Cambodia Gazetteer
 - [X] API Versioning